Social enterprise: Origin story

+In November 2021, the SENS Advisory Committee activated the approach proposed by GCSI.
+This involved establishing Social Enterprise Australia, as a new fit-for-purpose intermediary, and appointing Jess Moore as its CEO.
+This critical inception phase was supported by GCSI and resourced by the English Family Foundation, the Snow Foundation, Lord Mayor’s Charitable Foundation, Paul Ramsay Foundation, Westpac Foundation, MinterEllison, and Day Four Projects.

+Social Enterprise Australia Ltd was incorporated in February 2022 and launched in July.
+At this point the Advisory Committee was dissolved and a formal Board of Directors was appointed.
+Social Enterprise Australia’s purpose was to facilitate and lead the development of a national strategy (the progression of SENS) and provide a ‘peak’ function for social enterprise in Australia, including engagement with the Federal Government and other national bodies.

+Through co-production with the sector, it set a vision and mission (shared direction), principles and values (agreed ways to work together), and a map for organising infrastructure (a systems approach to working together nationally) to enable the sector to work together to help tackle big-picture challenges.
+These challenges were framed around: environmental care, people-centred services, access to decent work, and community-led innovation.

+2022 proved to be a milestone year for social enterprise in Australia in two other ways.
+In September, Whitebox Enterprises, in association with a range of partners and supporters, hosted the Social Enterprise World Forum in Brisbane.
+At the same time, Social Enterprise Australia undertook and published an assessment of the sector's size and economic contribution.
+The report (entitled (‘Business for Good’) found there were more than 12,000 social enterprises operating in Australia, employing more than 206,000 people and making a sum contribution of $21.3 billion to the economy.

 Map for Impact research

 In 2017, the Centre for Social Impact at Swinburne University undertook a comprehensive mapping project of social enterprise in Victoria.
-The ‘Map for Impact’ Report identified 3,500 social enterprises in Victoria alone, employing over 60,000 people or 1.8% of the state's workforce.
+The 'Map for Impact' Report identified 3,500 social enterprises in Victoria alone, employing over 60,000 people or 1.8% of the state's workforce.

 Victoria's social enterprises contribute over $5.2 billion in gross output to Victoria's economy.
 Social enterprise is a significant contributor to the economy - from local manufacturing and agriculture, to hospitality and professional services - they are not only local enterprises serving local needs, nearly one-third trade internationally.

 Unlike traditional commercial businesses, Victorian social enterprises are intentionally labour-intensive, with the proportion of their labour force equating to approximately twice the proportion of Gross State Product they produce.

 20% of Victoria's social enterprise workforce is people with disability (i.e. 12,000 jobs) and 7% of jobs are held by people previously experiencing long-term unemployment.

-Swinburne University estimates that there are over 20,000 social enterprises nationally.
+Swinburne University estimates that there are over 20,000 social enterprises nationwide.
 Based on its Victorian analysis, it can be extrapolated that: